I’m Sara, class 1985, travel agent for a bit. Born and raised at the foothills of the Small Dolomites, not very far from Venice in Northern Italy.

 Having worked in the sector for a period as a travel agent, I’ve soon learned that the figure of the travel consultant has to be a sort of “human encyclopedia” (well, sort of!), able to jump from one niche to another and with a widespread knowledge concerning various topics.

-A topic I feel pretty invested in is the so-called experiential tourism.
+It’s not by change that a topic I feel pretty invested in is the so-called experiential tourism.
 As they say, “goods are tangible, services are intangible, experiences are memorable”.
 Experiences are those things that make a holiday unforgettable and that also allow us to grow as individuals and human beings.
-I will share with you some experiential itineraries that will make the difference to your holiday!
+I will share with you some experiential itineraries that will make the difference to your holiday in Italy!

 Welcome in my blog 🙂